MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/dump-global-option-set.md

 ## What this sample does

-The `RetrieveAllOptionSetsRequest` message is intended to be used in a scenario that contains data that is needed to retrieve metadata information about all the global option set metadata.
+The `RetrieveAllOptionSetsRequest` message is intended to be used in a scenario that contains data that is needed to retrieve column definitions information about all the choices.

 ## How this sample works